-BankT 193T: Topics.
+Bank T 193T: Topics.
 (1-3) Titles will vary.

-BIOLOGY Biol 110: Biology for Non-Majors.
+Biology Biol 105T: Current Issues in Human Biology (3) Intended for the student with minimum previous exposure to science.
+The concepts and methodology of biology are developed as a basis for a discussion of current issues in areas such as reproduction, cloning, heredity, human genome, diet, exercise physiology, emerging diseases, human ecology.
+Biol 110: Biology for Non-Majors.
 (3) Biological principles important for the non-major in today's world.
 Ecological, evolutionary, and molecular topics.
-3 lectures.
-Credit not allowed for both Biol 110 and either Biol 121L-122L or Biol 123L.
-Biol 112L: Biology Laboratory for Non-Majors.
+Credit not allowed for both Biol 110 and either Biol 121L -122L or Biol 123 Biol 112L: Biology Laboratory for Non-Majors.
 (1) An optional laboratory which may be taken concurrently with or subsequent to Biol 110.
 One 3-hour lab per week including plant and animal diversity, techniques, and investigation of current issues.
-Biol 121L: Principles of Biology.
-(4) Impact biology, biological chemistry, molecular genetics, Mendelian inheritance, embryology.
-Emphasis on development of concepts.
-3 lectures, 3 hr. lab.
-Credit not allowed for both Biol 121L and either Biol 110 or Biol 123L.
-Biol 122L: Principles of Biology.
-(4) Population genetics, evolution, ecology, behavior, plant and animal physiology, and survey of diversity of organisms.
-Emphasis on development of concepts.
-Prerequisite: Biol 121L or permission of instructor.
-3 lectures, 3 hr. lab.
-Credit not allowed for both Biol 122L and either Biol 110 or Biol 123L.
-Biol 219: Principles of Cell Biology.
-(3) Cell structure and cellular processes, including membranes, cytoskeleton, nucleus, DNA replication, gene expression, energy metabolism, receptors, and cancer biology.
-Prerequisites: Biol 121L, Biol 122L, 4 hrs. of general chemistry.
-Biol 220: Cell Biology Problems.
-(1) Problems, discussion, and demonstrations in cell biology.
-Coverage is correlated with topics in 219.
-Corequisite: Biol 219.

-Biol 221: Introductory Genetics.
-(3) Structure, function, and transmission of hereditary factors.
-Prerequisites: Biol 219, Biol 121L, Biol 122L.
-Biol 222: Introductory Genetics Problems.
-(1) Problem solving techniques in genetic analysis.
-Coverage is correlated with topics in Biol 221.
-Corequisite: Biol 221.
+Biol 123 [123L]: Biology for Health Related Sciences and Non-Majors.
+(3) Principles of cell biology, genetics and organismic biology.
+Credit not allowed for both Biol 123 and either Biol 121L - 122L or Biol 110.
+Not accepted toward a Biology major.
+Biol 124L: Biology for Health Related Sciences and Non-Majors Lab.
+(1) One credit optional laboratory to accompany Biol 123.
+Pre- or corequisite: Biol 123.
+Biol 201: Molecular and Cell Biology.
+(4) The scientific method, the role of water in cell biology, carbon and molecular diversity, macromolecules, introduction to metabolism, tour of cell structures and functions, membrane structure and function, cellular respiration, photosynthesis, cell communication, and the cell cycle.
+Corequisite: Chemistry 121L or 131L.
+Biol 202: Genetics.
+(4) Mitosis, meiosis, Mendelian genetics, chromosomes and inheritance, molecular basis of inheritance, genes to proteins, genetic models (viruses and bacteria), eukaryotic genomes, genetic basis of development, and overview of genomes.
+Prerequisites: Biol 201, Chem 121L or Chem 131L.
+Corequisite: Chem 122L or Chem 132L.
+Biol 203L: Ecology and Evolution.
+(4) Darwinian principles, origin of the earth, the fossil record and diversification of ancient life, evolution of populations, origin of species, phylogenetics, introduction to ecology and the biosphere, behavioral ecology, population ecology, community ecology, ecosystem ecology, and conservation biology.
+Lab material includes a survey of the diversity of life.
+Prerequisites: Biol 201 and Biol 202, Chem 121L and Chem 122L, or Chem 131L and Chem 132L.
+Corequisite: Math 162 or Math 180.
+Biol 204L: Plant and Animal Form and Function.
+(4) Plant structure and growth, transport in plants, plant nutrition, plant reproduction and development, control systems in plants, introduction to animal systems, animal nutrition, circulation and gas exchange, immune systems, control of the internal environment, chemical signals in animals, reproduction, development, nervous systems, and sensory and motor mechanisms.
+Prerequisites: Biol 201 and Biol 202, Chem 121L and Chem 122L or Chem 131L and Chem 132L.
 Biol 227L: Human Anatomy and Physiology Lab I. (1) Laboratory work using cats.
 Anatomy stressed with appropriate physiological work.
 Topics integrated with Biol 237.
-Pre- or co-requisite: Biol 237.
-3 hrs. lab.
+Pre- or co-requisite Biol 237.
+2 hrs. lab.
 Biol 228L: Human Anatomy and Physiology Lab II.
 (1) Continuation of Biol 227L.
 Topics integrated with Biol 238.
-Pre- or corequisite: Biol 238.
-3 hrs. lab.
+Pre- or corequisite Biol 238.
+2 hrs. lab.
 Biol 237: Human Anatomy and Physiology I for the Health Sciences.
 (3) An integrated study of human structure and functions of the skeletal, muscular, nervous, and cardiovascular systems.
-Prerequisites: Biol 121L or Biol 123L and 4 hrs. of general chemistry.
-3 lectures.
+Prerequisites: Biol 121L or Biol 123/124L and 4 hrs. of general chemistry.
 Biol 238: Human Anatomy and Physiology II for the Health Sciences.
 (3) Continuation of Biol 237.
 Cardiovascular, respiratory, digestive, excretory, reproductive, and endocrine systems.
-3 lectures.
 Prerequisite: Biol 237.